Other Advisers Said Your Account Was Too Small.

 Income Portfolio

-Dividends and cash flow Good for: earning dividends while your balance buildsDividend-paying companies selected for cash flow — not price chasing.
+Dividends and cash flow Good for: investors focused on dividend income who want professional management without a high minimumDividend-paying companies selected for cash flow, not price chasing.
 This portfolio can still lose value.
 Dividends are not guaranteed and can be cut or eliminated at any time.

 Growth Portfolio

-Long-term compounding Good for: building wealth over 5–20 years, regardless of starting balanceCompanies with durable competitive advantages, held for long-term compounding.
+Long-term compounding Good for: growth-focused investors with a few years or longer time horizon, no matter your starting balanceCompanies with durable competitive advantages, selected for long-term ownership.
 Growth investments carry market risk, and your portfolio's value may decline, including over extended periods.

 Speculative Portfolio

-Higher risk, higher volatility Good for: investors with a long time horizon who can stomach sharp dropsConcentrated positions in a small number of smaller companies.
+Higher risk, higher volatility.
+Loss of principal possible.
+Good for: investors with a long time horizon who can stomach sharp dropsConcentrated positions in a small number of smaller companies.
 Higher risk than the other two portfolios.
 This portfolio may experience significant declines and loss of principal.
 Suitable only for investors with high risk tolerance.

 | What you won't pay | Amount |